 Amazon (AMZN) is not only one of the most successful online retailers, but it’s also one of the few trillion-dollar U.S. companies that offers stocks.
 Founded in 1994 by Jeff Bezos, the company offers an array of products and services to customers on a global scale.
-Bezos recently stepped down as CEO, with Andy Jassy slated to take his position.
+Bezos stepped down as CEO in July 2021, with Andy Jassy taking his position.
 With its revenue and share price skyrocketing over the last few years, the company’s growth rate has attracted both rookie and experienced investors.
-If you have specific questions about investing, try speaking with a financial advisor in your area.
+If you have specific questions about investing, try speaking with a financial advisor.

 How to Buy Amazon Stock With a Brokerage Account

 Amazon’s stock is technically available to any investor.
 Many companies offer direct investment options, but those interested in purchasing Amazon shares must utilize a brokerage account.
 To buy Amazon stock, you’ll need to use the Amazon ticker on the Nasdaq, which is AMZN.

 Your Amazon stock trade will fall into one of two categories: market order or limit order.
 A market order allows you to purchase the stock at its current cost.
 A limit order, on the other hand, allows you to set the maximum price you’re willing to pay for a share.
 Then, if a stock exceeds that specified amount, the order won’t proceed.

 If you can’t afford to purchase a full share of AMZN, you can also invest in fractional shares through an online brokerage.
 These services allow investors to purchase a partial share of equity.

 Brokerage firms typically provide a wide range of investment options, including stocks, bonds, mutual funds, exchange-traded funds (ETFs) and more.
 Fees and investment selections also differ within each brokerage, though many firms now offer commission-free trades on stocks.
 You’ll need to carefully select which firm fits best with your financial goals and needs.